bitovi/academy/src/react-vite/11-controlled-vs-uncontrolled/controlled-vs-uncontrolled.md

 In our upcoming exercise, we want to store information in a JavaScript object.
 We also want to use TypeScript so we can constrain the types used as keys and values.
 TypeScript provides a handy interface named `Record` that we can use. `Record` is a generic interface that requires two types: the first is the type of the keys, and the second is the type of the values.
-For example, if we're recording the items in a list that are selected, we might capture the item's name and whether or not it’s selected like this:
+For example, if we’re recording the items in a list that are selected, we might capture the item's name and whether or not it’s selected like this: